Emmanuel Akuoko

-Emmanuel Akuoko (born 10 January 1983) is a Ghanaian professional footballer who plays as a defender for Ghanaian Premier League side Aduana Stars.
-He previously played for Kuwaiti side Burgan SC.
+Emmanuel Akuoko (born 10 January 1983) is a Ghanaian former professional footballer who played as a defender.
+He played for Ghanaian Premier League side Aduana Stars for majority of his career.
+He previously played for Kuwaiti side Burgan.

 Club career

 Aduana Stars

 Akuoko started his career with Dormaa-based club Aduana Stars in September 2007.
 He was part of the squad that won the Ghana Division One League and got promoted to the Ghana Premier League in August 2009, the first time in the club's history.
 He helped the club win their first Premier League title in their inaugural season during the 2009–10 season with Herbert Addo as head coach, setting numerous records in the process including setting a world record for least productive champions with 19 goals in 30 matches equalling it with an average of 0.6333 goals per match.

 As at 2015, he had been serving as club captain of the club.
 He served as the captain and played a key role in helping them lift their second league title during the 2017 Ghana Premier League.
 From 2018, he has been serving as the general captain of the side, with Yahaya Mohammed, Joseph Addo and Paul Aidoo all serving as team captains at one point in time.